Skip to footer content

 Console.WriteLine($"Revenue data found: {hasExpectedData}");

-// Extract content from specific page
+// Extract text from a specific page (zero-indexed)

-string page2Content = pdf.ExtractTextFromPage(1); // Zero-indexed
+string page2Content = pdf.ExtractTextFromPage(1);

 // Clean up